PaoloLaurenti/array_flattener/README.md

 # ArrayFlattener

-A simple elixir script that flattens arrays.
+A simple elixir script that flattens arrays